Black Head, Cornwall

 Black Head is a headland at the western end of St Austell Bay, in Cornwall, England.
 It is owned by the National Trust.

 Description

 It is the site of an Iron Age promontory fort.
 There are two parallel ramparts, up to 5.2 m high, with ditches of depth 2.1 m; slight remains are visible of a further rampart beyond.
 The fort is a scheduled monument.
 There are also the remains of a rifle range, built in the 1880s and modified in later years.

+A L Rowse memorial

 A memorial stone for the Cornish writer A. L. Rowse is situated on Black Head.
 In retirement he lived in the nearby hamlet of Trenarren.

-The stone includes the inscription "This was the land of my content".
+The National Trust in Cornwall donated a 2 ton weathered piece of granite measuring 8 feet high, 4 feet wide and 9 inches thick.
+The granite was transferred to the De Lank Quarries at St Breward for preparation, and the Boscastle born sculptor Anthony Fanshawe carved the inscription at his workshop in St Kew.
+On 29 July 1999 the memorial stone was unveiled by Lady Mary Holborow, the then Lord Lieutenant of Cornwall.